 I define a “total body” strength exercise as one which includes a significant level change and/or has an Olympic lifting power element.

 Do you suck at Oly lifting?
 No matter … I’ve found the exercises below to be great strength builders no matter the athlete’s Oly lifting proficiency.
 Technical ability allows athletes to lift more weight, but everyone increases strength doing these exercises.
 Athletes with poor technical ability just don’t need to load on as much weight to increase their individual strength.

 How?
 Take my long-time lab rat, Cody, as an example.
-Cody has been training with me for 4+ years, and simply cannot figure out how the clean movement, no matter how much I coach him.
-Yet, his nick-name in the gym is “Cock Strong.”
+Cody has been training with me for 4+ years, and simply cannot figure out how to do the clean movement, no matter how much I coach him.
+Yet, his nickname in the gym is “Cock Strong.”

 Younger, smaller, more athletic lab rats will rep power cleans at 225# with perfect form and crisp movement.

 Cody’s “power clean” is really a deadlift + a reverse curl.
 He reps 185#.
 You try reverse curling 185# …..

 Here are my top 3 Total Body Strength Exercises:

 Hang Squat Clean + Front Squat + Pause at the top then + Push Press